Aurora shelving CSI specifications

 - Weapons Racks (ammunition, pistol and rifle storage racks)

 Your building’s weight load is an important element when designing a storage project.

-Your building’s weight load is an important element when designing a storage project.
-Confirm with a structural engineer that the building floor is capable of supporting of a fully loaded system that consist of the estimated Aurora Storage System and media weight.
+Confirm with a structural engineer that the building floor is capable of supporting of a fully loaded system that consists of the estimated Aurora Storage system and media weight.

 We can help you by providing equipment and media weight estimates.
 We can also help with providing alternate equipment configurations and floor load reinforcement solutions if needed.